seriouswill/nicotine_free_timer/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is proprietary software.
+All rights reserved.
+See the LICENSE file for details.

+This software may not be copied, modified, or distributed without explicit permission from the copyright holder.